Children of All Nations is currently recruiting adoptive families. Contact our CAN Matching Specialists today to learn more.

 3. Identifying a Child

-Once the your dossier is received, a child is identified for your family based on your preferences for gender, age and health status.
+IBESR will issue a referral of a child for your family based on your approval for gender, age and health status.
 With your referral, you will receive a description of the child, including the child’s history, medical test results and photos.
 You will have two weeks to review your child’s information before you must either accept or decline the referral.
 If you choose to move forward with your referred child, you will travel to Haiti to meet and bond with the child, appear before a judge for the consent proceeding and sign paperwork at the US Embassy.
-This trip can be completed in a couple of days.
+This bonding trip is typically 15 days.

 4. Completing the Adoption

 CAN’s Haiti Representative will update us on the progress of the adoption as it moves through IBESR.
-The orphanage provides photos and updates on the children throughout the process.
 Once IBESR grants the Authorization of Adoption, it is presented to the Court and an Acte d’Adoption (Adoption Act) is granted, finalizing the adoption.
-You can now bring your child home.
+You can now travel to Haiti for the second trip to bring your child home.

 5. Picking up Your Child